laurentkempe/blog/source/_posts/debugging-dapr-applications-with-rider-or-visual-studio-a-better-way.md

 On the next debugging session, the _Just-ln-Time Debugger_ dialog will not pop up anymore.
 You will be able to debug your application directly.

-All outputs done by the Dapr sidecar and your application are displayed in the Rider Debug Output window if started in Debug or in the Rider Run Console if started without Debug.
+Dapr sidecar and application outputs are displayed in the Rider Debug Output window if started in Debug.
+Or, in the Rider Run Console if started without Debug.
 That is fantastic because you do not need to switch between windows to see the outputs.

 ## Debugging configuration for Visual Studio